A Seat at the Table

 I also believe that as children of God, we deserve the best life has to offer, whether it’s in our schools, our workplace or our communities.
 My favourite Bible verse is that “no eye has seen, no ear has heard, no human mind can fathom the amazing and wonderful things that God has planned for you.”
 The word also says that "nations shall call you blessed", notice it didn’t just say people, but nations.
 Isn’t that amazing?
 This is why as children of God, we need to dream big, in fact, if people don’t laugh at your dreams, they’re not big enough.
 I remember telling someone, I wanted a first class in law and she laughed.
 I also remember telling someone, I was applying to Oxford and he found it funny.
 Both dreams became a reality in the end.
 What am I saying?
 As believers, you need to stop limiting yourself, nothing is too big for God to do; we serve a God of the impossible, a God that can move mountains, and a God that defies earthly standards.
 So you need to raise the heights of your dreams.
 Like I said earlier, we all have a seat at the table, and this means ultimately that we deserve to eat at that table and not to feed on the crumbs under it.
 So don’t just apply to the easiest job, or attempt the easiest question on that exam, or not aim for that first.
 Don’t limit yourself, take up that difficult role, attempt that hard question, apply to that top university, begin that start-up, create that website, write that book, give that speech you’ve been so afraid to give, take a risk today!
 And believe me, on the other side of that risk is something amazing waiting to happen!

 I always somehow go off point with my posts, that entire last paragraph was unprecedented.
 Anyways, back to the table.
 When I imagine a seat at the table, there’s one particular memory that comes to mind.
 If you’ve been reading my blog, you’d know that to graduate with a first class, I needed a 76% average in my final semester, which is almost impossible for law.
 This time last year, I did not believe it was remotely possible; in fact I was very worried and anxious when I thought about it.
 So in my second semester of my final year, I was a part of the Christian Society at my University called ‘Chosen’ and they were organising this love feast, it was going to be a night of food and live performances.
 I went that day with three of my friends from Uni.
-It was a suit and tie event, and everyone was allocated to tables that could seat six people.
+It was a black tie event, and everyone was allocated to tables that could seat six people.
 Somehow my friends and I ended up being seated with these two girls we had never met before.

 The night went on, the food was good and the performances were even better.
 One of the girls, I had not met before, was seating next to me.
 She told me she had graduated from Surrey the year before; she said she had studied Mathematics.
 As time went on and we talked more, she mentioned that she was on a third class in her first year and that she needed a 76% average to finish with a first class.
 I remember just pausing in amazement as she said that, because I needed the same grade too!
 She said she didn’t just get a 76%, she said she had an average in the eighties in her final year and she ended up graduating with a first class!
 Now wait a minute, this girl went from a third class to a first class.
 I asked her how she did it, and her answer showed me that my seat on that table that day was not an accident.
 She said it was God- that it was just God.
 That’s when I knew that I was meant to be there that day.
 How could I have been seated next to someone who had faced the same challenge I was facing and they had a story of how they overcame that challenge.
 I knew my seat at that table that night was no accident and that God was trying to tell me something.
 My friend who was also there as well was so surprised, she was like “Tunrie, you see, you also need a 76% and she did it so you can do it.”
 I’m not so good with names, so I can’t remember this girl’s name, but I remember her story, and it has stayed with me even until a year and a half later.
 I remember leaving that day and just having this feeling that I could do it and that my goal was actually possible because someone else had achieved the same thing.